sharovatov/sharovatov.github.io/e/2024-01-metrics.md

 It seems that the desired change of behaviour ("engineers to start writing more lines of code") wasn't actually what made sense to desire, right?

-That's the biggest problem with any metric: it changes the behaviour of people whose work is "measured" in ways which weren't desired at all.

 Charles Goodhart adage, often called "Goodhart's Law", states:

 > Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes

 The mere fact of a metric introduction puts "pressure upon it for control purposes".

-The issue i

-There's
+That's the biggest problem with any metric: it changes the behaviour of people whose work is "measured" in ways which weren't desired at all.

+Introducing metrics is the perfect example of lack of understanding of the Law of Unintended Consequences.

 **References**:
 - [Der Kobra- Effekt.
 Wie man Irrwege der Wirtschaftspolitik vermeidet](https://www.amazon.com/Kobra-Effekt-Irrwege-Wirtschaftspolitik-vermeidet/dp/3421056781)